 - Check your children’s temperature each morning before leaving home.

-- If your child shows symptoms consistent with Covid-19-infection, such as body temperature over 37.5°C, cough, eye irritations, fever, etc., they - and any siblings - should be kept at home and may not attend school.
+- If your child shows symptoms consistent with Covid-19-infection, such as body temperature over 37.5°C, cough, eye irritations, fever, etc., they should be kept at home and may not attend school.

 - Notify the school by sending an email to the Health Office.
 For attendance purposes, you should also send an email to your child’s divisional General Office.